 Pakistan detected its first case of monkeypox in 2024 on Thursday, involving a Khyber Pakhtunkhwa (KP) resident who returned from Saudi Arabia.
-This development follows a recent alert issued by the National Command and Operation Center (NCOC) to prevent disease spread through international travelers.
+This development follows a recent alert issued by the National Command and Operation Center (NCOC) to prevent disease spread through international travellers.

-Officials from the federal health ministry identified the infected individual as a resident of Dir currently living in Mardan.
+Officials from the federal health ministry identified the infected individual as a resident of Dir who is currently living in Mardan.
 The man tested positive for monkeypox after returning from Saudi Arabia on August 3.

 In response, health ministry officials have initiated contact tracing and collected additional samples from those who interacted with the patient.
 Border Health Services have been instructed to enhance monitoring at all entry points to prevent further spread.